Certified Container Security Expert CCSE

 - Hands-on Exercises:

-- Scanning the remote host for unauthenticated Docker API access
+- Scanning the Remote Host for Unauthenticated Docker API Access

-- Identify a container and extract sensitive information
+- Identify a Container and Extract Sensitive Information

-Module 3: Attacking Containers and Containerized Apps
+Chapter 3: Attacking Containers and Containerized Apps

 Note: Every topic/sub topic has an exercise in this module